NunooFerreira/Azure-SOC-Engineering-Lab/Log Source Lifecycle/Automation_Scripts/README.md

 ### What It Does
 - Reads the last line of /var/log/syslog
-- Extracts only the timestamp portion (e.g., Jan 12 14:03:21)
+- Extracts only the timestamp portion
 - Prints it for quick inspection

 ### Why It's Useful
 This script provides a simple way to confirm that syslog is actively writing new entries.
-It is especially useful during troubleshooting steps where you need to verify that logs are still being generated on the system.
+It is especially useful during troubleshooting steps where its need to verify that logs are still being generated on the system.
+If the delay is greater than 300s it shows a red warning.

 ### Example Output
 <img width="612" height="97" alt="image" src="https://github.com/user-attachments/assets/4872d573-1cf6-49cf-a287-22d9676b298b" />

 ---